JohnathonBowers/coding-log/coding-log.md

 ## March 2023

+**March 11, 2023**
+- Built a React component to take in form data for my full-stack MERN application

 **March 10, 2023**
 - Built out get and post functionality for a model in my full-stack MERN application
 - Tested get and post routes with Postman